COATnor/coatnor.github.io/data.rst

 **Warning:** *the embargo management is a bit complex, please read carefully the details below:*

-When a dataset contains data files which should be kept in embargo (not reachable), there is a specific workflow to follow, which implies the use of dataset versions.
+When a dataset contains **data files** which should be kept in embargo (not reachable), there is a specific workflow to follow, which implies the use of **dataset versions**.
 It requires to create more than one version of a dataset, with the first version without an embargo, with data files reachable, and one or two versions in embargo, without data access.
 Such a workflow allows visualizing the most updated metadata, and the list of files, but keeps accessible only data from the non-embargoed dataset.

 A user selects the embargo end date for the versions with embargo data files.
-A dataset version in embargo will keep the data files inaccessible until the embargo end date, then will automatically make them available at the embargo end date.
+A dataset version in embargo will keep **all the data files** inaccessible until the embargo end date, then will automatically make them available at the embargo end date.
 Not authorized users will be informed that a dataset is under embargo, and need to look for a previous version (the one with non-embargoed data files)

 Let's see an example...